 At Parsons Pre-K we think our grandparents are a hoot.
 We celebrate Grandparents Day in September with fun rotations for all.
 Grandparents and students visit photo booths, make a craft together, and read a story.

 September is Hispanic Heritage Month.
 At Parsons, we love to celebrate our diverse cultures.
-Our Hispanic cultures are represented with a special parade where fashions and flags are march through our halls as students and staff watch and cheer.
+Our Hispanic cultures are represented with a special parade where fashions and flags are marched through our halls as students and staff watch and cheer.

 At the end of each grading cycle, each students receives a free book for their home library.
 Is important for students to have access to books at home to prepare them for future school success and help them become self-confident and motivated readers.